 9. Antimalware Disabled

 When your antimalware is disabled, there is a big possibility of the system being vulnerable.
 Attackers can install the malware in your system, which will not allow your antimalware software to work properly.
 In some cases, antimalware may run in low status or blinks frequently on the screen.

 10. Unusual Behavior Of Computer

 If you find your PC showing unusual behavior like change in file content, sudden change of password, the appearance of unwanted programs, auto-connect to the internet, that indicate your PC is infected with the virus.
 You need to update the antivirus program and run the full scan and you can take data backup and in the worst scenario.
 You can also restore your computer if you fail to mitigate the unwanted behavior of your computer.

 11. Screen Shows Malware Warning

 Suddenly, your website shows a message that the website ahead contains malware means malicious.
 You should run an antivirus on your PC and scan for prevailing malware or virus.
 It might happen that you had installed a malicious script, add-on, or software unknowingly.
 In another case, you have previously visited a website where your system was infected with malware.

 12. Stealing Money From Bank Account

 The bank account is ripe fruit for any attacker, and they try to gain access to login details by exploiting your PC system or by compromising your email.
 A Phishing email pretends to be legitimate that aims to steal your login details.
 In this case, an attacker can gain access to your bank account, change the contact information, and steal a large amount of money.

 13. Unusual Transactions In Bank Account

-Currently, many people use net banking facilities in fast life for money transfer, bill payment, etc. When your bank account shows missing money or an odd transaction then immediately contact the bank authority and consider the bank statement.
+Currently, many people use net banking facilities in fast life for money transfers, bill payments, etc. When your bank account shows missing money or an odd transaction then immediately contact the bank authority and consider the bank statement.
 Attackers can steal login credentials and swipe money from your bank account.
 Do not share your login credentials with anyone.
 Change your password frequently to avoid such threats.